Authorization: Bearer header.

 OAuth2

 Use OAuth2 when building a third-party application that acts on behalf of a Tickable user.
-The API supports:
+The API supports:- Authorization Code — for apps with a backend

 - Client Credentials — for machine-to-machine access